virtool/virtool-website/content/docs/manual/ref_administration.md

 ### Group Rights

 This setting determines how members of the owner group can interact with the sample.
 If the owner group is _None_, this setting has no effect.
+Rights can be changes by sample owners and administrators at any time.

 !["Group rights"](/docs_images/admin_group_rights.png)